Monday, May 22

 vii.
 How do small cells fit?

 With experts predicting anywhere from 20 billion to 200 billion IoT devices on the network by 2020, what’s going on with the physical infrastructure build out?
 Are IoT companies ready?
 What are carriers and tower companies doing to ready their infrastructure for this additional network load?
 Client expectations are high, budgets are tight.
 Security is an issue.
 But demand is strong as ever.
 How do we as infrastructure providers step up to meet all the needs of an IoT network?
-This panel will discuss some of these challenges and how they’ve tackled them so far and plans for the future.
+This panel will discuss some of these challenges and how they’ve tackled some while and planning for more in the future.

-Bus stops, street signs and streetlights, oh my!
 Street furniture is here, but the business of network densification isn’t all easily accessible.
 Demand for mobile broadband within highly dense metro environments is driving the need for small-cell wireless infrastructure as a supplement to macrocellular network coverage.
-Street furniture – utility poles, bus-stop enclosures or any other street-level infrastructure that can house wireless equipment – offers mobile carriers the close proximity to end-users while maximizing spectral resources within a small radius, but the benefits of getting closer has its costs.
+Street furniture – utility poles, bus-stop enclosures, or any other street-level infrastructure that can house wireless equipment – offers mobile carriers the close proximity to end-users while maximizing spectral resources within a small radius, but the benefits of getting closer has its costs.
 This panel will discuss the practical implementation of street furniture, the potential pitfalls, and what partners mobile carriers can work with in order to reduce the costs associated with street furniture deployment.

 A well-designed cellular site electrical system will balance scalability, efficiency, and reliability.
 When a site’s power system is running well, all stakeholders are poised to deliver a positive experience to end users and a profitable balance sheet to their shareholders.
 Maintaining network uptime and reliability is also critical to operating a wireless network.
 This discussion will provide attendees with a better understanding of site power needs and the differences between new build outs and legacy designs.
 Panelists will dive into understanding power loads, site conditions and provide an analysis of how to best fit an appropriate generator size for the given load reducing capital and saving on operational expenses.